 - 2003 – carried out extensive play-centre refurbishments

-In 2010, we celebrated 75 years of holidays with the Sunshine Fund.
+In 2020, we celebrates 85 years of holidays with the Sunshine Fund.
 Over 100,000 young people have passed through our doors since we opened.
-Last year, over 1200 young people had the holiday of a lifetime with us.
+Last year, nearly 1000 young people had the holiday of a lifetime with us.